ManageIQ/manageiq-documentation/managing_providers/_topics/automation_management_providers.md

 4. Add a description for the repository in the **Description** field.

-5. Add a **URL** or IP address for the repository.
+5. Add a **URL** and an optional port for the repository.

 6. Select the appropriate **SCM Credentials** from the drop-down menu.

 7. Provide a branch name in the **SCM Branch** field.
+This field is optional and default value is set to `master` branch.

 8. Click **Save**.

-When you sync a repository, the Terraform templates become available to {{ site.data.product.title_short }}.
+When you save the repository, the Terraform templates are synced, and are available to {{ site.data.product.title_short }}.

 ### Refreshing Repositories

-You can use {{ site.data.product.title_short }} to refresh targeted Terraform templates or all repositories in your inventory to make sure that your templates are up to date.
+You can use {{ site.data.product.title_short }} to refresh specific Terraform repositories or all repositories in your inventory to make sure that your templates are up to date.

-Use the following steps to refresh a targeted repository:
+Use the following steps to refresh a specific repository:

 1. Browse to the menu and click **Automation > Embedded Terraform > Repositories**.